gofs

 Monitor source directory and sync change files to dest directory.

-flag to enable the logically delete and avoid deleting files by mistake.
+You can use the logically_delete flag to enable the logically delete and avoid deleting files by mistake.

 $ gofs -source=./source -dest=./dest